-December 31, 1996 December 31, 1995 Deferred tax assets: Settlement and related expenses, principally due to accrual for financial reporting purposes Accounts receivable, principally due to allowance for doubtful accounts Self insurance reserves, principally due to accrual for financial reporting purposes Postretirement benefit obligation, principally due to accrual for financial reporting purposes \$ 19.2 31.1 7.9 10.7 \$ 1.8 21.9 4.8 9.9 Compensated absences, principally due to accrual for financial reporting purposes Acquisition related reserves, principally due to accrual for financial reporting purposes State net operating loss carryforwards Other 43.1 11.8 18.1 81.0 7.4 13.7 Less valuation allowance 141.9 (32.0) 109.9 140.5 140.5 Deferred tax liabilities: Intangible assets, principally due to differences in amortization Property, plant and equipment, principally due to differences in depreciation Other (60.2) (20.9) (1.3) (59.5) (16.4) (6.4) Total gross deferred tax liabilities (82.4) (82.3) Net deferred tax asset \$ 27.5 ====== \$ 58.2 ======
+1996 December 31, 1995 Deferred tax assets: Settlement and related expenses, principally due to accrual for financial reporting purposesAccounts receivable, principally due to \$ 19.2 \$ 1.8 allowance for doubtful accounts 31.1 21.9 accrual for financial reporting purposes Postretirement benefit obligation, principally due to accrual for financial reporting 7.9 4.8 purposes 10.7 9.9 accrual for financial reporting purposes Acquisition related reserves, principally due to accrual for financial reporting purposes 43.1 81.0 State net operating loss carryforwards 11.8 7.4 Other 18.1 13.7 141.9 140.5 Less valuation allowance (32.0) Net deferred tax asset Deferred tax liabilities: 109.9 140.5 Intangible assets, principally due to differences in amortization (60.2) (59.5) to differences in depreciation (20.9) (16.4) Other '(1.3) (6.4) Total gross deferred tax liabilities (82.4) (82.3) Net deferred tax asset \$ 27.5 ===== \$ 58.2 =====

 There was no valuation allowance for deferred tax assets as of December 31, 1995 and 1994.
 At December 31, 1996 the valuation allowance for deferred tax assets was \$32.0.
-Realization of the deferred tax assets related to the state net operating loss carry forwards, the post retirement benefit obligation as well as certain other temporary differences is considered uncertain, and therefore a valuation allowance has been established for these items.
-The Company believes that it is more likely than not that the results of future operations and carry back availability will generate sufficient taxable income to realize the remaining deferred tax assets.
+Realization of the deferred tax assets related to the state net operating loss carryforwards, the postretirement benefit obligation as well as certain other temporary differences is considered uncertain, and therefore a valuation allowance has been established for these items.
+The Company believes that it is more likely than not that the results of future operations and carryback availability will generate sufficient taxable income to realize the remaining deferred tax assets.